Student Advisors

 You can view the 'Academic Appeals Policy' on the CIT Student Policies page for more information on appealing results.

 A requirement of your student visa is that you are undertaking a full time study load.
-CIT determines this as a minimum 270 curriculum hours.
-There are a few exceptions, some examples include: if you have received Skills recognition (RPL; or if you have had to extend your studies to allow completion of your program.
+CIT determines this as a minimum of 20 contact hours per week.
+There are a few exceptions, some examples include: if you have received Recognition of Prior Learning (RP L) or if you have had to extend your studies to allow completion of your program.
 If this is the case you may be able to undertake less than a full time study load.
-Each situation is different and the only way to confirm that this is OK for you is to check with an International Student Advisor in the International Services Unit.
+Each situation is different and please contact an International Student Advisor in the International Services Unit to discuss.

 What do I need to do if I want to withdraw from CIT?

-Provide the International Services Unit with a letter advising that you are withdrawing from your program at least 14 days prior to the start of the semester or complete the Request For Withdrawal/Refund form.
-This must be in writing, and must be dated and signed by you.
+Email the International Services Unit advising that you are withdrawing from your program at least 14 days prior to the start of the semester and complete the Request For Withdrawal/Refund form.
+The form must be dated and signed by you.
 Please provide your full name and CIT number.
-We ask you to provide a reason for your withdrawal as we will advise the Department of Immigration of your reason when we cancel your Electronic Confirmation of Enrolment (eCOE).
+We ask you to provide a reason for your withdrawal as we will advise the Department of Home Affairs of your reason when we cancel your Electronic Confirmation of Enrolment (eCOE).

 I am not coping with my study and living in Australia.
 Who can help me?